How to Choose the Right Online Workout For You

 Step 1: Consider how much time you have

-Back-to-back Zooms?
-You can still squeeze in activity with an online workout that lasts as few as 5 minutes.
+You can squeeze in activity with as little as 5 minutes.
 “Do what you can when you can,” says Chris Gagliardi, a certified personal trainer and the scientific education content manager at the American Council on Exercise.
 “Bouts of activity of any duration have health benefits.”
 Cranking out a couple short sessions throughout the day may be as effective for boosting your heart health and fitness level as sweating through one longer session, according to research published in the Journal of the American College of Nutrition.
 Every bit of activity will help you reach the recommended 150 minutes of physical activity a week.

 Step 2: I.D. your workout goal